LaurieAnderson92/CraftingCovern/README.md

 ## Deployment & Local Development

+## SEO

+#### robots.txt

+#### Sitemap.xml

+#### Keywords

+* Cute witchy decor
+* Spooky amigurumi toys
+* Handmade Halloween gifts
+* Halloween home decor ideas
+* Witchy yarn crafts
+* Buy Crochet witch hat
+* Halloween amigurumi animals
+* Halloween wall hanging ideas
+* Witchy crochet accessories
+* Spooky crochet ornaments
+* Crochet
+* Spooky Gifts
+* Yarn Gifts
+* Gifts
+* Handmade Gifts
+* Spooky Plushies

 ### Deployment

 Heroku was used to deploy the live website.
 The instructions to achieve this are below:

 * Go to Github.
-* Find the repository for this project and create a fork [here](https://github.com/LaurieAnderson92/Spellsmith)
+* Find the repository for this project and create a fork [here](https://github.com/LaurieAnderson92/CraftingCovern)
 * Login or sign up to Heroku
 * Click **New** > **Create New App**
 * Choose the app name and Region and click 'Create App'
 * Go to the 'Deploy' tab
 * Link up the forked github repoitory with the heroku app
 * Click **Deploy**
+* Navigate to Line 68 in base.html and replace the link with your new deployed link, followed by /admin/

 ### Local Development

 #### How to Fork

 * Log in (or sign up) to Github.
-* Find the repository for this project [here](https://github.com/LaurieAnderson92/Spellsmith)
+* Find the repository for this project [here](https://github.com/LaurieAnderson92/CraftingCovern)
 * Click the **Fork** button in the top right corner.

 #### How to Clone

 * Log in (or sign up) to GitHub.
-* Find the repository for this project [here](https://github.com/LaurieAnderson92/Spellsmith)
+* Find the repository for this project [here](https://github.com/LaurieAnderson92/CraftingCovern)
 * Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 * Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 * Type 'git clone' into the terminal and then paste the link you copied in step 3.